Steve-Fenton/TypeSpec/README.md

 # TypeSpec
 An experimental TypeScript BDD framework.

-The aim is to properly separate the business specifications from the code, but rather than code-generate (like Java or C# BDD tools), the tests will be loaded in and executed on the fly without converting the text into an intermediate language.
-This should allow tests to be written in any unit testing framework - or even without one.
+The aim is to properly separate the business specifications from the code, but rather than code-generate (like Java or C# BDD tools), the tests will be loaded and executed on the fly without converting the text into an intermediate language or framework.
+This should allow tests to be written using any unit testing framework - or even without one.

 ## Specifications

 Specifications are plain text files, just like those used in other BDD frameworks.
 For example:

     Feature: Basic Working Example
            In order to avoid silly mistakes